Podium Terms of Service

 2.1.
 Services.
-Podium provides a proprietary multi-product platform that includes without limitation reputation management tools (“Reviews” and “Feedback“), messaging and communication tools (“Inbox,” “Webchat,” “Videochat,” “Teamchat,” “Automations,” and “Campaigns“), payment processing (“Payments“), certain Free Access Subscription or Beta Releases (as defined below), and any other services Podium may offer from time to time (together with the Website, the “Service(s)“).
-Client will, from time to time, enter into a proposal, quote, services/purchase agreement, order form, statement of work, or otherwise click to accept or agree to an online registration form, which references this Agreement (“Subscription Documentation“) and details the Services ordered from Podium and, if applicable, the usage limits or other scope of use descriptions for the Services (including without limitation any usage or volume limits, numerical limits on Authorized Users, and descriptions of product feature levels) (the “Scope of Use“).
-Client may be provided the option to purchase certain Services as part of a package or bundle offer (each, a “Bundle“), as detailed in the applicable Subscription Documentation.
-Podium has no obligation to provide any services or perform any tasks not specifically set forth in this Agreement, including any applicable Subscription Documentation.
+Podium provides a proprietary multi-product platform which includes without limitation reviews, messaging, payment processing, automation, certain Free Access Subscription or Beta Releases (as defined below), and any other services Podium may offer from time to time (together with the Website, the "Service(s)").
+Client will enter into a proposal, quote, services/purchase agreement, order form, statement of work, or otherwise click to accept or agree to an online registration form, which references this Agreement ("Subscription Documentation") and details the Services ordered from Podium and, if applicable, the usage limits or other scope of use descriptions for the Services (including without limitation any usage or volume limits, numerical limits on Authorized Users, and descriptions of product feature levels) (the "Scope of Use").
+Client may be provided the option to purchase certain Services as part of a package or bundle offer (each, a "Bundle"), as detailed in the applicable Subscription Documentation.
+Podium shall have no obligation to provide any services or perform any tasks not specifically set forth in this Agreement, including any applicable Subscription Documentation.

 2.2.
 Alteration of Subscription Documentation.
-Any amendments or modification to any existing Subscription Documentation must be agreed to in writing by the parties.
-Podium has no obligation to perform any Services under the amended Subscription Documentation until the parties have agreed to the effect of such changes on the applicable Fees.
+Client and Podium may modify Client’s Subscription Documentation to add or remove any Services, provided that any such change to the Subscription Documentation is agreed to in writing.
+Podium shall have no obligation to perform any Services under the amended Subscription Documentation until the parties have agreed to the effect of such changes on the applicable Fees.

 2.3.
 Modification of the Services.
 Podium reserves the right to modify or discontinue the Services at any time (including by limiting or discontinuing certain features of the Services), or to alter the offering of the Services (including by adding, limiting or discontinuing certain Bundle offers) temporarily or permanently.
 Podium also reserves the right to replace certain Services and Bundles with functionally equivalent Services or Bundles, at its sole discretion.
 In the event Podium makes any modification or alteration to the Services or the offering thereof that has a material adverse effect on the functionality of the Services ordered under your Subscription Documentation, Client may terminate this Agreement and receive a pro-rated refund of pre-paid unused Fees for the remainder of Client’s Subscription Term (as defined below).

 2.4.
 Additional Terms.
-Client’s use of certain Services may be subject to additional terms, policies, rules, or guidelines applicable to the Services or certain features of the Services that we may post on or link to from the Services (the “Additional Terms“).
-For example, if you elect to use Podium Payments, your use is subject to the Podium Payment Terms (currently available at https://www.podium.com/payments-terms-and-conditions/).
+Client’s use of certain Services may be subject to additional terms, policies, rules, or guidelines applicable to the Services or certain features of the Services that we may post on or link to from the Services (the "Additional Terms").
 All Additional Terms are incorporated by this reference into, and made a part of, these Terms.

 3. USE RIGHTS; RESTRICTIONS.

 3.1.
 Use of Services.
-Subject to all terms and conditions of this Agreement, including any Additional Terms, Podium grants Client a non-exclusive, non-transferable, non-sublicensable, revocable, limited right and license during the applicable Subscription Term and within the Territory (to the extent available in the Territory) to: (a) install and use an object code copy of any mobile application associated with the Services; and (b) access and use the Services, designated on Client’s Subscription Documentation solely for Client’s internal business purposes, but only in accordance with this Agreement, the applicable Subscription Documentation, and all applicable Scope of Use descriptions.
-Although the Services may be accessible worldwide, Podium makes no representation that the Services are appropriate or available for use in locations outside the Territory (or that all products or features of the Services are available throughout the Territory).
-Furthermore, accessing the Services from territories where their content or use is illegal is prohibited.
+Subject to all terms and conditions of this Agreement, including any Additional Terms, Podium grants Client a non-exclusive, non-transferable, non-sublicensable, revocable, limited right and license during the applicable Subscription Term and within the Territory to: (a) install and use one object code copy of any mobile application associated with the Services; and (b) access and use the Services, designated on Client’s Subscription Documentation solely for Client’s internal business purposes, but only in accordance with this Agreement, the applicable Subscription Documentation, and all applicable Scope of Use descriptions.
+Although the Services may be accessible worldwide, Podium makes no representation that the Services are appropriate or available for use in locations outside the Territory, and accessing the Services from territories where their content or use is illegal is prohibited.
 Those who choose to access the Services from other locations do so at their own initiative and are responsible for compliance with local laws and any costs associated with access or use outside the Territory.
 You may not use or export the Services in violation of U.S. export laws and regulations.